-Simply put, New Orleans is a delight to the senses.
-Treat your ears to the mellifluous warbling of a jazz sax, your tongue to a brimming po-boy sandwich and your eyes to creole cottages and the grand American townhouses of St. Charles Avenue.
+Simply put, the heart of Louisiana, New Orleans, is a delight to the senses.
+Known as the 'Big Easy', treat your ears to the mellifluous warbling of a jazz sax, your tongue to a brimming po-boy sandwich and your eyes to creole cottages and the grand American townhouses of St. Charles Avenue.

-Its beating cultural heart – the French Quarter – brings life to faded colonial porches with weekly festivals and parades, best seen in Mardi Gras when a carnival atmosphere falls over the entire city.
-However, each night, the city dances to a rhythmic beat of jazz, blues and rock & roll in its atmospheric bars; sip on a glass of bourbon to live performances and jam sessions.
+Its beating cultural heart – the French Quarter – brings life to faded colonial porches with weekly festivals and parades, best seen in March's Mardi Gras when a carnival atmosphere falls over the entire city.
+However, each night, the city dances to a rhythmic beat of jazz, blues and rock & roll in its atmospheric bars, where you can do everything from sipping on a glass of bourbon to dancing to live performances and jam sessions.

-Outside of its music, you’ll find mouth-watering creole curries and the excellent National WWII Museum.
-There’s also riverside walks and ambles through Jackson Square and the city’s parks to the spires of St. Louis Cathedral.
+Outside of its music, you’ll find mouth-watering creole curries in family eateries, hole-in-the-walls, high-end restaurants and more, while come day, the excellent National WWII Museum is worth a visit before a casual riverside stroll through Jackson Square and the city’s parks, up to the spires of St. Louis Cathedral.

 Top itineraries in New Orleans